Become a Member

 Planned Giving: The Anchor Society

 Planned giving helps us ensure a healthy Casco Bay is passed on to the next generation.
 Planned gifts may provide donors with significant benefits through future estate tax savings, income tax savings, and a reduction of capital gains taxes.
-For a copy of our Gift Acceptance Policy or to have a confidential discussion about making a planned gift to Friends of Casco Bay, please contact Executive Director Cathy Ramsdell [clramsdell [at] cascobay [dot] org, (207) 799-8574 ext.
-205] or Communications and Development Director Will Everitt [willeveritt [at] cascobay [dot] org, (207) 799-8574 ext.
+You can view a copy of our Gift Acceptance Policy here.
+To have a confidential discussion about making a planned gift to Friends of Casco Bay, please contact Executive Director Will Everitt [willeveritt [at] cascobay [dot] org, (207) 799-8574 ext.
 204].

 Give a Gift Membership